 Women who are considering using the abortion pill while breastfeeding should consult a medical professional.
 Your options are different depending on your baby’s age, how much he or she nurses, and if you can use pumped breast milk or formula to feed your baby during the procedure.
 The age of the pregnancy will also influence what medication or combinations of medications might be used to end the pregnancy.

 Without going into detail about the medications, your doctor may recommend one of the following:

 - Most medication abortions are completed with two different medications, but a low dose of only the first medication can be offered.
-Some studies have shown that hardly any of this medication passes into the breast milk.
-However, without the second medication there may be more risk of an incomplete abortion.
+Some studies have shown that hardly any of this medication passes into breast milk.
+However, without the second medication, there may be more risk of an incomplete abortion.

 - The second medication has been shown to pass into the breast milk and has been observed to sometimes produce diarrhea in infants.
 Your doctor may recommend that you can take the second medication and not breastfeed for 5 to 48 hours after taking the pills.
 During this time, you may need to “pump and dump” to keep your supply up.

 - Your doctor may recommend you be able to take the second medication and continue breastfeeding.
 Some studies haven’t shown negative effects to infants exposed to this medication in breast milk besides possible digestive upset.
 However, more studies are needed before the second medication is generally accepted as safe for use during breastfeeding.